Reference 46 Marupes

 1. Flexible and customised solutions

-Solutions specifically customised to your project and designed to ensure optimal air distribution
+Solutions specifically customised to your project and designed to ensure homogenous air distribution and optimal micro climate.

 2. Efficient air distribution

-The system has a high inductive outlet pattern that provides a good mixture of the injected air with the air that is already in the greenhouse.
+The system has a high inductive outlet pattern that provides a good mixture of the injected air with the air that is already in the growing area.

 3. Unique design